Free

 Curator tours

-Join one of the Turner Prize 2025 co-curators Michael Raymond (Yorkshire Contemporary) or Jill Iredale (Bradford District Museums & Galleries) for an insightful guided tour of the exhibition.
-The tour will last 50-60 minutes.
-Look out for sessions labeled ‘CUR’ when you book your tickets.
+Join one of the Turner Prize 2025 co-curators Michael Richmond (Yorkshire Contemporary) or Jill Iredale (Bradford District Museums & Galleries) for a guided curator tour of the exhibition.
+See below for dates and availability.

 School and educator visits